avaframe/AvaFrame/docs/moduleIn3Utils.rst

 Initialize Project
 =====================

+Here functions to initialize a project, create the required directory structure and delete specified files or directories.
+Details on these functions can be found in:

+:py:mod:`in3Utils.InitializeProject`

-This function creates the folder structure required to perform avalanche simulations:
+The main function *initializeFolderStruct*, creates the folder structure required to perform avalanche simulations:
 ::

 		NameOfAvalanche/